 The school hours are 8:30 am to 3 pm for all grades, with early release at 2 pm on Wednesdays.
 Students have a 30-minute morning recess, including 10 minutes of snack time, and a one-hour lunch recess, 30 minutes for eating and 30 minutes for playing.
 Weekly schedules for each classroom are displayed at our tours.

+Students have a 30-minute morning recess, including a short snack time, and a one-hour lunch recess, with half an hour for eating and half an hour for playing.
 Our morning recess is supervised by head teachers and student teachers on the elementary playground, while our lunch recess is overseen by the director of our after-care program, which is called School Age Care (SAC), along with a staff of Mills College undergraduate students.
 We have an expansive yard with two large lawns, basketball and tether ball courts, play structure, group seesaw, cloud swing, monkey bars, and a sand-and-water play area.
 Our children all play together at recess and it’s a wonderful opportunity to develop empathy and leadership.
 Our SAC director, who is also our PE teacher, ensures that students are developing gross motor skills while enjoying creative and cooperative play.
 Structured games (capture the flag, Frisbee golf, basketball, etc.) are offered at lunch time and our SAC director provides clinics, teaching specific skills, both physical and social, about how to play and include each other in play.
 On rainy days, students have recess in their classrooms and look forward to this free time with a variety of indoor activities and games.

-Yes, we work with a delivery service specializing in nutrient-dense, organic lunches that can be custom-made to suit any dietary restriction, picky eater, or big appetite.
+We contract with a delivery service specializing in nutrient-dense, organic lunches that can be custom-made to suit any dietary restriction, picky eater, or big appetite.
 Families send their children with a morning snack from home and have the option of either packing a lunch from home or ordering hot lunch via delivery.
 We also serve a freshly-prepared snack to students who stay after school.
 Younger students (K & 1) eat snack and lunch on the porch outside of their classrooms, while the older grades (2/3 & 4/5) eat on the playground.

 Before school care starts at 7:45 am and after school care runs until 5:45 pm daily with our School Age Care (SAC) program (see tuition sheet for pricing).
 Families have lots of flexibility with SAC: You can sign up for full time care, create your own schedule (one hour a day, three times a week, etc.), or drop in at the last minute by emailing or phoning the office.
 We believe learning through play is important for children so we provide a range of opportunities for open-ended creative play, fine-motor activities, engineering, art, cooking, games, and more.
 After school, families can sign up for any of the various enrichment classes (such as martial arts, drama, dance, chess, or a special art class) which are generally offered 2-3 days a week and vary each semester.